Part VIII – Beneath a Falling Sky

 “Sarge, acoustics have a group of Messers coming in at 020.
 Two miles and closing at 5,000.
 Four, maybe five of ’em”

 “Stations, men!
-Stations!”
-The captain yelled, hurrying past the emplacement.
+Stations!” the captain yelled, hurrying past the emplacement.

 “Examining gun!” he yelled.

-“Bore in order!” a second man shouted, followed by:
+“Bore in order!” a second man shouted.

 “Ammo in order!”